hasibulhasan1542/Obsidian/Science/45 BCS.md

 **(c) What is polythene?
 Discuss how polythene and plastics pollute agricultural land.** (2.5 Marks)

 **Answer:**
-**Polythene**, also known as polyethylene, is a thermoplastic polymer made from the polymerization of ethene monomers.
+**Polythene**, also known as polyethylene, is a thermoplastic polymer made from the polymerization of <font color="#ffff00">ethene monomers</font>.
 It is one of the most widely produced plastics in the world, known for its flexibility, durability, and resistance to chemicals.

 Polythene and other plastics cause severe pollution of agricultural land in several ways:
 1.  **Physical Barrier:** When plastic bags and sheets accumulate in the soil, they create an impermeable layer that prevents water from seeping into the ground, hindering water absorption by plant roots and depleting groundwater.